How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 Yes, as long as they support transfer.
 Most mobile tickets can be transferred through the Ticketmaster app.
 StubHub accepts mobile transfer as a delivery method.
 The buyer receives the tickets directly in their Ticketmaster account with a fresh barcode after you complete the transfer.

 Both work, but they differ in fees and reach.
-Ticketmaster’s built-in resale keeps everything in one place and may have lower fees for some events.
-StubHub has a larger resale audience and better pricing tools.
-If your event is popular and you want maximum exposure, StubHub often gets you more eyeballs.
-For convenience, Ticketmaster resale skips the transfer step entirely since buyers get the tickets directly.
+Ticketmaster’s built-in resale keeps everything in one place and may have lower fees on certain events, while StubHub has a larger resale audience and better pricing tools.
+For popular events where you want maximum exposure, StubHub usually gets you more eyeballs.
+For convenience, Ticketmaster resale skips the transfer step since buyers receive the tickets directly in their accounts.